Senior Thesis with Distinction

 How to Apply

-Students interested in pursuing graduation with distinction should submit the application form to Professor Juan Vitulli (Undergraduate Coordinator).
+Students interested in this distinction should submit the application form to Professor Juan Vitulli (Undergraduate Coordinator).
 You must complete the application no later than the end of registration for the fall semester of your senior year.
 You must also approach the professor who will supervise your thesis work.

 During your senior year, you will register in the FALL for Senior Research Seminar, conducted in the target language, and during this time you will choose your thesis topic and begin to develop the thesis.
 In the spring semester, you will register for the independent study course designated as Senior Thesis, and will complete your thesis under the direction of your supervising professor

-Your thesis, offered in support of candidacy for graduation with distinction, will be a written document of approximately 40 pages in length.
+Your thesis will be a written document of approximately 40 pages in length.
 The thesis may be written in English or Spanish.
 You will defend your thesis (in Spanish) before the committee no later than the last day of the spring semester.
 The defense will be conducted orally and usually lasts approximately 45 minutes to an hour.

 Students should begin thinking about a Thesis or Project in their third year at Notre Dame.
 Those who study in Spain or Latin America in the spring of their junior year may want to write to professors they might want to work with, indicating their potential thesis interests.
 Ideally, students will begin to research topics and prepare a reading list for the thesis during the summer before their senior year.
 The Department expects students to have three readers for their thesis, the advisor and two other readers.
 Typically, the advisor for the project will be a faculty member in Spanish, as will at least one of the secondary readers.
 Both advisor and student will agree on the amount of consultation required and deadlines for submitting drafts and completing readings.
 It is important that all parties have a clear sense of procedures and deadlines.